Digital Forensic Experts – FORMOBILE needs you!

 To ensure that the scenarios are relevant for the law enforcement agencies we will include the results task 1.4.

-Task 7.3 - Prove of concept FORMOBILE forensic training / Train the trainers training (Lead: NMPS; Participants: All except TLX and SI) [M30-M36]
+Task 7.3 - Proof of concept FORMOBILE forensic training / Train the trainers training (Lead: NMPS; Participants: All except TLX and SI) [M30-M36]

 To prove the effectiveness of the novel curriculum and the training material, we will perform three proof of concept trainings with LEAs.
 A ‘train the trainers’ concept will be used to help disseminate the knowledge of the tool and the standard much faster.